 Prevent colon cancer

 Colon cancer is the rare cancer that’s almost completely preventable—that is, when precancerous polyps are removed from the colon before they turn malignant.
 That’s why preventative exams are essential.
 Current guidelines call for men over 50 to have the procedure every 10 years, along with a flexible sigmoidoscopy and virtual colonoscopy every five years.
-As it stands now, colon cancer is the third-leading cause of cancer death among men in the U.S. So book that doctor’s appointment—and while you’re at it, try these 10 Home Health Tests That Can Save Your Life.
+As it stands now, colon cancer is the third-leading cause of cancer death among men in the U.S.

 While optimism is a quality that’ll vastly improve your quality of life, being pragmatic—even a bit negative at times—can lengthen your life.
 According to Martin, one of the authors of The Longevity Project, blind optimism can make you less able to deal with life’s setbacks and overcome them.